 API Authentication

-ExplainThis uses API keys to authenticate requests.
-You'll need to include your API key in all requests to access the API endpoints.
+ExplainThis uses API keys to verify each request.
+Include your key in every call to reach the service endpoints.

 - 1

-Sign in to your ExplainThis account at dashboard.explainthis.ai
+Sign in to your ExplainThis account at explainthiscode.ai/dashboard

 - 2

-Navigate to the API section in your dashboard settings
+Go to the developer section in your dashboard settings

 - 3